Z-File-Truck/Z-File-Truck-Node-CLI/readme.md

-# Z-file-truck-cmd
+# Z-File-Truck-Node-CLI

-Z-file-truck-cmd is a versatile Node.js command-line tool for file operations, enabling users to efficiently copy, cut, and manage files.
+Z-File-Truck-Node-CLI is a versatile Node.js command-line tool for file operations, enabling users to efficiently copy, cut, and manage files.